ibentour/Orca-Project/README.md

 # Orca Project

-An interactive Orca whale animation project using HTML5, CSS JavaScript and jQuery.
+An interactive Orca whale animation project using HTML5, CSS JavaScript.
 This was a side project for me while being a talent at Zone01 Oujda

 ![Ismail Bentour - Orca Whale Animation](orca-browser.png)